Abundant Life Well-Being

 Particularly in States Other than Hawaii and Montana

-Licensed Acupuncturist (L.Ac.): 3-4 year full-time masters degree program of 1363 - 2000 hours in Acupuncture (or 2000-3000 hours in Oriental Medicine) treating a wide range of conditions.
+Licensed Acupuncturist (L.Ac.): 3-4 year full-time masters degree program of 1363 - 2000 hours in Acupuncture (or 2000-3000 hours in Oriental Medicine which is more expansive to include the important herbal, nutritional medicines and more in-depth diagnostics required for these fields of OM) treating a wide range of conditions.
 The vast list of conditions effectively treated by acupuncture and oriental medicine, as cited by the World Health Organization, includes musculo-skelatal to auto-immune to emotional to chronic complex conditions.

 Detoxification technician: around 100 hours or less